konbraphat51/SadapDii/prompt.md

 - Show a wide and long text area for in the middle.
 - Show buttons for recording, saving, and loading at the right side.
 - Show input for the title at the top.
+- Make the UI simple and aesthetic.

 ## Tech Stack

 - Use React for the frontend.
 - Use TypeScript for type safety.
 - Use pnpm as the package manager.
+  - You can add other packages as needed.